AceExpert/ws/README.md

     print(f"Received from: {message.author.remote_address} at {message.created_at}")
     await message.author.send(content="Okay received.")

+@client.on('disconnect')
+async def on_disconnect(code, reason):
+    print(f"{client.connection} disconnect with code: ", code, "and reason: ", reason) print(client.disconnection)

 client.connect("ws://localhost:3000")
 ```

 ## Why this exists?
 I made this library because I was fed up of websockets library because it didn't have event based communication like Node.js's ws library and that made it difficult to work about it.
-I **may or may not** work on it any more, don't keep any expectations, this is a one day project lol.
+Before I was doubtful whether I would work on it anymore or not... but it has went on to become a pretty large library but still not well known as of now...